bkjaya2020/docker-zoneminder-php7.4-MariaDB-Server-10.3.34/README.md

 # docker-zoneminder-php7.4-mysql8
-zoneminder-1.34.21 ,docker images with php 7.4 ,Mysql 8 &amp; MSMTP Based on Iconnor's Zoneminder
+zoneminder-latest ,docker images with php 7.4 ,Mysql 8 &amp; MSMTP Based on Iconnor's Zoneminder
 This image has been created on ubuntu:focal with zoneminder-1.34.21/ubuntu focal main To pull the Repository from the dockerhub